CyberInnovationHub-NLD/OpenSourceDataDiode/README.md

 Untill formal publication the original codebase is NOT for distribution and only intended for use by the OSDD community members.
 Branches are free to distribute and publishe on discretion of the repective branche owner/moderator.

-# Standaard for Public Code
+# Standard for Public Code

 We endorse the standard for public code as defined by the foundation for public code.
 We ask our contributors to endorse this standaard as well.
 Full information : https://standard.publiccode.net/